pfsense/docs/source/nat/accessing-port-forwards-from-local-networks.rst

 Accessing Port Forwards from Local Networks
 ===========================================

-By default, pfSense does not redirect internally connected devices to reach forwarded ports and 1:1 NAT on WAN interfaces.
+By default, pfSense® software does not redirect internally connected devices to reach forwarded ports and 1:1 NAT on WAN interfaces.
 If a client is trying to reach a service on port 80 or 443 (or the port a web interface is using if it has been changed), the connection will hit the web